Critical ideals of trees: 2-matchings of trees

-In the following we study the $2$-matching number of a tree when we delete one of its edges.
-Before to present the result, we introduce some concepts.
-Given a tree $T$ and a vertex $v$, we say that $v$ is \emph{saturated} if any maximum $2$-matching of $T$ has two incident edges to it.
+In the following, we study the $2$-matching number of a tree when we delete one of its edges or vertices, in order to get a recursive way to calculate the set of its $2$-matchings and its $2$-matching number.
+Before presenting the result, we introduce some concepts.
+Given a tree $T$ and a vertex $v$, we say that $v$ is \emph{saturated} if any maximum $2$-matching of $T$ has two edges incident to it.
 In a similar way, we say that an edge $e$ of $T$ is saturated when it appears in all the maximum $2$-matchings of $T$.